prar1612/Cloud-Technologies-Project-1/README.md

 It can also be used by Admins to view all uploaded resumes and also create new Job Positions.

 ## Files Uploaded Details:
-index.html -  The first landing page
+index.html -  The first landing page<br/>
 firstpage.html - Admin Login
 admin.html - Admin home page with list of folders app.js - Node JS code to perform operations on S3 bucket